-- (a) For purposes of this section, the term "mental health practitioner" shall include any New York state licensed mental health practitioner, including physicians, psychologists, registered psychiatric nurses and nurse practitioners, and licensed clinical social workers. - 9 (b) Notwithstanding any other law to the contrary, when a person to 10 whom a mental health practitioner is currently providing treatment directly communicates a threat of serious, imminent harm to self or 11 12 against a readily identifiable person or persons, and the threat 13 includes both a serious intent to act and the ability to carry out the 14 threat, the mental health practitioner shall be required to make timely 15 and reasonable efforts to reduce or eliminate the risk of harm.
-For purposes of this section, reasonable efforts may include, but are not 16 limited to: modifying aspects of the treatment in order to reduce or 17 eliminate the risk of harm; initiating procedures for hospitalization; 18 19 notifying the intended victim or victims; or notifying law enforcement 20 officials. - 21 (c) Whenever a mental health practitioner is required to make timely 22 and reasonable efforts pursuant to subdivision (b) of this section, he 23 or she shall also comply with the provisions of section 9.46 of this 24 article.
+- (a) For purposes of this section, the term "mental health practitioner" shall include any New York state licensed mental health practitioner, including physicians, psychologists, registered psychiatric nurses and nurse practitioners, and licensed clinical social workers. - 9 (b) Notwithstanding any other law to the contrary, when a person to 10 whom a mental health practitioner is currently providing treatment directly communicates a threat of serious, imminent harm to self or 11 12 against a readily identifiable person or persons, and the threat 13 includes both a serious intent to act and the ability to carry out the 14 threat, the mental health practitioner may make timely and reasonable 15 efforts to reduce or eliminate the risk of harm.
+For purposes of this 16 section, reasonable efforts may include, but are not limited to: modifying aspects of the treatment in order to reduce or eliminate the risk of 17 harm; initiating procedures for hospitalization; notifying the intended 18 19 victim or victims; or notifying law enforcement officials. - 20 (c) Whenever a mental health practitioner is required to make timely 21 and reasonable efforts pursuant to subdivision (b) of this section, he 22 or she shall also comply with the provisions of section 9.46 of this 23 article.